 - Nice Hat: An occasional part of the Noir Spidey costume - he only wears it a couple times.

 - No-Holds-Barred Beatdown: Spider-Man is on the receiving end of one of these by the hands of Sandman.

-- Nothing Personal: Ulrich claims this is what Peter and May are to him.
-Just things getting away in his business.
+- Nothing Personal: Urich claims this is what Peter and May are to him - just things getting in the way of his business.

 - Red Right Hand: Norman Osborn Is a Lizard Folk

 - Screw the Money, I Have Rules!: Spider-Man, obviously, cannot be bribed to look the other way.

 - Those Wacky Nazis: Nothing Wacky about the ones in Eyes Without a Face.

 - Wall Crawl: In the comics, this is notably absent from Spidey's power set.
 It doesn't get too much in his way, as he still has excellent parkour skills and his webs.

 - Whole Episode Flashback: The first three issues of Noir are a flash back building up to the Cold Open.